vti/rmachine/README.md

     DATE [source] [action] Optional message

-Log file tries to be densed, but all the error are written as is for the easy investigation.
+Log file tries to be dense, but all the errors are written AS IS for the ease of investigation.

 ### Hooks # TODO